kinematicdigit/cottontail/README.md

 All the files are located in the STL folder and instructions below:

-All the various parts to print plus the optional parts for the MMB version.
+All the various parts to print, plus the optional parts for the MMB version (still underdevelopment).
 ![](https://media.discordapp.net/attachments/1165841694273585234/1166559327402864740/3ACBDFDA-B7D4-4004-BF0B-E50EAFB31C6A.jpg?ex=654aee09&is=65387909&hm=875cfd432fc3a96d6faa8afc916acef6bbccdc20713cf08085ed1f5bf1cf0ea7&=&width=1990&height=1492)

 **Each channel will require these